GregHilston/toolbox/README.md

 ## TODO

-1. [ ] Get Oh My Zsh `~/.oh-my-zsh/oh-my-zsh.sh` to exist.
-This means that after running `./install.sh`, one can close their terminal, re-open it, and get zsh to run with the desired prompt.
-2. [ ] Consider looking into Ansible roles to simplify some of the custom things we've done here
+1. [ ] Consider looking into Ansible roles to simplify some of the custom things we've done here
-3. [ ] Look into using [Molecule](https://ansible.readthedocs.io/projects/molecule/), instead of our adhoc throwaway Docker container
+2. [ ] Look into using [Molecule](https://ansible.readthedocs.io/projects/molecule/), instead of our adhoc throwaway Docker container
-4. [ ] Write a playbook to automate, or at least semi automate installing fonts.
-See [here](https://www.lorenzobettini.it/2023/07/my-ansible-role-for-oh-my-zsh-and-other-cli-programs/)